planttheidea/arco/tutorials/Rendering.md

 render((
   <App/>
-), document.querySelector('#app-container'), store);
+), document.body, store);
 ```

 Internally, the Component is wrapped with the `Provider` in `react-redux` so that the store is automatically available.
+One additional thing to note is that unlike in standard `react`, `document.body` is a valid HTML element to render to.